 Hair Loss Myths Debunked: Sorting Fact from Fiction

-Hair loss is a widespread disease that affects millions of people throughout the world.
+Hair loss is a widespread disease affecting millions of people worldwide.
 People experiencing hair loss may feel confused and worried due to the widespread prevalence of myths and incorrect beliefs about the condition.
 We’ll dispel some common misconceptions regarding balding and hair loss here so you can protect your hair from further damage!

 Common Hair Loss Myths You Often Heard When Hair Loss Occurs

-Many people in Singapore lose their hair, especially because the weather there is hot and sticky.
-But there are also a lot of myths and false beliefs about what causes hair loss and how to treat it.
-These can keep people from getting the help they need or taking care of their hair health.
-In this article, we’ll bust some of the most popular myths about hair loss and explain why experts and science say they’re wrong.
+Many people in Singapore lose their hair, mainly because the weather there is hot and sticky.
+However, there are also a lot of myths and false beliefs about what causes hair loss and how to treat it.
+These can keep people from getting help or caring for their hair health.
+In this article, we’ll bust some of the most popular myths about hair loss and explain why experts and scientists say they’re wrong.

 Myth 1: You can only lose your hair when you get old

-This is by far the biggest and most commonly heard misconception among all the hair loss myths.
+This is the biggest and most commonly heard misconception among all the hair loss myths.
 Depending on the cause, hair loss can happen at any age.
-It’s true that hair loss is more common as we get older, but that doesn’t mean it’s inevitable or can’t be stopped, as hair loss can also be caused by things like changes in hormones, medical problems, medications, worry, or not getting enough nutrients.
+Hair loss is more common as we get older, but that doesn’t mean it’s inevitable or can’t be stopped, as hair loss can also be caused by changes in hormones, medical problems, medications, worry, or not getting enough nutrients.

 In Singapore, hair thinning is a prevalent condition that affects a large population.
-According to a survey conducted by a hair care company, approximately forty percent of Singaporeans experience hair loss by the age of thirty-five.
-The primary cause of hair loss is genetic, meaning that it is passed down from one’s progenitors.
-Stress, hormonal changes, medical conditions, medications, diet, and lifestyle behaviours are additional factors that may contribute to hair loss.
+According to a survey conducted by a hair care company, approximately forty percent of Singaporeans experience hair loss by age thirty-five.
+The primary cause of hair loss is genetic, meaning it is passed down from one’s progenitors.
+Stress, hormonal changes, medical conditions, medications, diet, and lifestyle behaviors are additional factors that may contribute to hair loss.

-So, there is no set age at which hair loss begins, as it fluctuates from individual to individual and depends on the underlying cause.
+So, hair loss begins at no set age, as it fluctuates from individual to individual and depends on the underlying cause.
 However, indicators of hair loss include hair thinning, a receding hairline, bald patches, excessive shedding, and alterations in hair texture.

 Myth 2: Men who don’t have hair have more testosterone

 Fact: Being bald is not a sign of having too much testosterone.
-In fact, the hormone dihydrotestosterone (DHT), which is made from testosterone, is the main cause of baldness.
+The hormone dihydrotestosterone (DHT), which is made from testosterone, is the leading cause of baldness.
 DHT sticks to the hair cells, which makes them shrink and stop making hair in the long run.

 But this doesn’t mean that guys who don’t have hair have more testosterone than men who do.
 It just means that the hair cells on their heads are more sensitive to DHT.
 The amount of testosterone in the blood does not change when people lose their hair.